-- The net budget requirement was approved by the North Wales Fire and Rescue Authority (the Authority) at its meeting of 16 January 2023.
-This confirmed a net requirement of £44.394m to be funded by the constituent local authorities.
-In addition, the Authority approved non-recurring measures to address the underlying deficit which included deferring expenditure and utilising reserves. - Actual expenditure is forecast to be £45.331m which includes costs relating to various projects, national pay settlements above the budget provision, and general inflationary pressures.
-The use of earmarked reserves, the general fund, and provisions will mitigate the additional costs and it is not anticipated that a supplemental levy will be required. - The Authority approved the 2023/24 capital budget of £6.532m, on 16 January 2023.
-This included £3.00m for the purchase of land relating to the proposed training centre, which is anticipated to complete during the final quarter of 2023/24.
-In addition, there is rollover funding of £0.625m from 2022/23.
-The capital programme is experiencing cost pressures and therefore schemes are being prioritised, in order to remain with the funding available.
-It is anticipated that expenditure will be £5.29m and a requirement to rollover funding of £1.42m.
+- The net budget requirement of £44.394m was approved on 16 January 2023, when North Wales Fire and Rescue Authority (the Authority) also approved non-recurring measures to address the underlying deficit, which included deferring expenditure and utilising reserves. - Actual expenditure for 2023/24 is forecast to be £44.664m which includes costs relating to various projects, national pay settlements above the budget provision, and general inflationary pressures.
+The use of earmarked reserves, the general fund, and provisions will mitigate the additional costs. - The 2023/24 capital budget of £6.532m included £3.00m for the purchase of land relating to the proposed training centre, which is now anticipated to complete during the first quarter of 2024/25.
+The capital programme is experiencing cost pressures; therefore, schemes are being prioritised, in order to remain with the funding available.
+It is anticipated that expenditure will be £2.185m with a requirement to roll over funding of £3.951m.